By Eric Johnson

 3 For if anyone thinks he is something, when he is nothing, he deceives himself.

-Eric’s Commentary: The story of most people’s lives, eliminating self and taking care of the needs of others.
-The universe does not evolve around us.
+Eric’s Commentary: The universe does not revolve around us.
 Learn to be selfless and be the man or woman of God that He expects you to be.

 Luther: “Paul has their number when he calls them zeros.
 They deceive themselves with their self-suggested wisdom and holiness.
 They have no understanding of Christ or the law of Christ.
 By insisting that everything be perfect they not only fail to bear the burdens of the weak, they actually offend the weak by their severity.
 People began to hate and shun them and refuse to accept counsel or comfort from them.
 Paul describes these stiff and ungracious saints accurately when he says of them, ‘They think themselves to be something.’
 Bloated by their own silly ideas and schemes they entertain a pretty fair opinion of themselves, when in reality they amount to nothing.”